In my house, we adore feasting on store-bought pistachio muffins with an outrageously, and questionably, bright green hue.

 There is still some sugar in this recipe, a must-have for a little sweetness.
 With its molasses content, a small amount of light brown sugar provides enough flavor and some interesting complexity as well.

-And, at least when I’m in the kitchen baking a batch of muffins, a crunchy topping is another must-have feature!
+And, at least when I’m in the kitchen baking my favorite batch of muffins for the morning, a crunchy topping is another must-have feature!

 Sprinkled with just a little sanding sugar and some extra chopped pistachios, those crunchy bites on top are irresistible!